 - Unintended weight loss

-Luckily, there are a number of natural remedies that you can use to help relieve some of the problems caused by COPD symptoms and improve the health of your lungs…
+COPD is a serious condition that requires the care of a physician, but there are a number of natural remedies that may be used in conjunction to help relieve some of the symptoms of COPD and improve the health of your lungs…

 #1 – Ginseng

 Studies have shown that ginseng can help people improve their lung function and exercise tolerance.
 But, be sure to consult your doctor before taking it as it interferes with several types of medications, including blood thinners, stimulants, diuretics, some antidepressants, and drugs that suppress the immune system.
 The daily dosage recommendation is 1-2 grams.